dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_mail/README.md

    - log (question revision log written in comment)
  - message

-1. Email that is sent is constructed from Message entity type Question (mn. question) and it creates Activity entity type Mailing List Activity (mn. mailing_list_activity)
+1. Email that is sent is constructed from Message entity type Question [question] and it creates Activity entity of type Mailing List Activity [mailing_list_activity]

 **Workflow**

-Workflow (mailing_list_activity_workflow) states on Mailing List Activity should only be changed by system (in code).
+Workflow [mailing_list_activity_workflow] states on Mailing List Activity should only be changed by system (in code).
 States that describe quality of response (eg. Not Held / Rejected) are attached to Comment which represents response.
 FOI law has SLA (Service Level Agreement) of 20 days and our states have to be aware of that.
 Time directly influences state.

 **Mailing List Activity States:**

+Pending States
 - Pending (Waiting to be sent) [p_waiting]
 - Pending (Delivery Error) [p_delivery_error] _set by MailGun_
 - Pending (Rejected) [p_rejected] _set by MailGun_
 - Pending (Auto response) [p_auto_response]

+Awaiting Response States
 - Awaiting Response (Sent) [ar_sent]
 - Awaiting Response (Seen) [ar_seen]
 - Awaiting Response (Delayed) [ar_delayed]

+Awaiting Classification States
 - Awaiting Classification [unclassified] _Any matching response will set activity to state_

+Finished States
 - Finished (Successfully) [f_answered] _TBD maybe just Answered?_
 - Finished (Successfully with delay) [f_delayed]
 - Finished (Unsuccessfully) [f_unsuccessful] _unsatisfactory answer and timed out_